bassmanitram/actions-for-nautilus/configurator/help.md

 In this example, the **Edit with gvim** action will not appear if any of the selected files is a PDF, an audio file, or an image file.

-You should probably avoid mixing standard (positive) rules with negative rules, since the result could be confusing, but the algorithm is fairly straightforward: All selected files must match one of the "positive" rules, if any, and none of the "negative rules".
+You should probably avoid mixing standard (positive) rules with negative rules since the result could be confusing, but the algorithm is fairly straightforward: All selected files must match one of the "positive" rules, if any, and none of the "negative rules".